Birmingham-City-Uni/milestone-repository-nadianadeem/README.md

 <h1> Happyland </h1>
 <h2> Brief Description </h2>
 <p> Happyland will be a tech demo of a boss fight.
-This shall include build up stages with weaker enemies, to then build up to a 2/3 stage boss battle!
+This shall include build up stages with weaker enemies, to then build up to a 2 stage boss battle!
 In Happyland all the surroundings look very cute and friendly but... get too close to the cute creatures and things can take a turn for the worse. </p>

+<h2> Back Story </h2>
+You are a knight of Happyland and "some evil guy" has captured you in his venture to ruin Happyland with evil creatures!
+You are held captive in a fort and have to fight waves of enemies to escape into the world and save Happyland.
+If you escape you be back in Happyland where you can see the beautiful landscape and happy creatures around it!

 <h2> Design Document </h2>